-Entry requirements GCSE grade 5 in English
+GCSE grade 5 in English Language or Literature Exam board AQA

 Why Study Psychology?

 Do you regularly find yourself questioning the behaviour of others?
 Are you interested in understanding how we can investigate human behaviour from a scientific point of view?
 Does your future career involve working with other humans?